Janerac/slashmark-advanced-task/README.md

 download required folders from this link:https://github.com/Skar0/fire-detection

 This project was fun to build and learn how to go about it to.

+ive also done this project using Machine learning .